brianr747/spacetrader/README.md

 # spacetrader
 Space Trader Game using agent_based_macro model.

 This is supposed to evolve into a space-trading game.

-I still have not closed the economy loop, so it does not do much.

-Note that I have separated this project from agent_based_macro, and unfortunately, I need to switch projects to push commits.
-It is extremely likely that the two projects will get out of sync during this initial framework setup.
+**Initial Client Update**
+It is now possible to actually do some trading.

+The game works via keyboard commands.
+They are case sensitive.

+You control a ship that flies between two planets - Orth, and Mors.
+The bid/offer and size of orders are displayed for the planet the ship is docked at.

+On the right, there is a status display that shows the money balance of the ship, and inventory.

+- **ESC** Quit.
+During development, need to close client quickly.
+- **p** Toggle pause/unpause.
+- **f** Fly ship to "other planet."
+(There are two planets.)
+- **"."** (period) Toggle the order size between 1 or 10 units.
+- **b** Buy selected commodity (Fud), order size as indicated.
+- **s** Sell selected commodity (Fud), also using order size.

 **Version 0.1 Plan**
 In case anyone is excited about a sophisticated economic simulation, it will take patience.